qpmnguyen/MZILN/README.md

 	* Includes which covariates to be put in the model
 	* Includes the number of taxa
 	* Includes the number of samples
 	* Data formatting is correct
+	  * Add examples in the documentation
+	* Work with a viginette
+	* Work with NAMESPACES.
+	* Add
 * Functionality of the code
 	* Proper cross-validation.
 * Functionality of output